 Where to Stay in Joshua Tree

-- Fairfield Inn & Suites by Marriott Twentynine Palms – We chose to stay at the Fairfield Inn & Suites and it was a perfect option a comfortable stay and for exploring the park.
-The hotel also has a small pool out back and theres a handy grocery store just across the road for supplies – check prices now!
+Fairfield Inn & Suites by Marriott Twentynine Palms – clean and well equipped, the Fairfield Inn is one of our go to hotels when we’re exploring the park and want somewhere clean and quiet to rest up.
+The hotel has a small pool out back, free breakfast, laundry facilities and there’s a grocery store just across the road for supplies – check prices now!

 Keys View is best saved for a clear day in Joshua Tree and is an incredibly popular sunrise and sunset spot in the park.
 The light is phenomenal at both sunrise and sunset and its incredible to witness the day start and end across the California Desert.

-- Sunrise: Joshua Tree National Park has 24 access so it’s possible to make it all the way to Keys View for sunrise.
+Sunrise: Joshua Tree National Park has 24 access so it’s possible to make it all the way to Keys View for sunrise.
 The drive will be dark so do take care and be alert for animals on the park roads.

-- Sunset: sunset is extremely popular at Keys View so allow some time to get there and secure a parking space.
+Sunset: sunset is extremely popular at Keys View so allow some time to get there and secure a parking space.